 Responsibility for the regular review and updating of the Remuneration Policy lies with the Head of Human Resources and is subject to independent review and approval by the Remuneration Committee.
-This is carried out at least annually and takes into account best practice standards and UK, and where relevant, non-UK regulation and legislation covering:
+This is carried out at least annually and takes into account best practice standards and UK, and where relevant non-UK, regulation and legislation covering:

-- Applicable employment and equality law.
+- · Applicable employment and equality law.

-- FCA Codes of Practice.
+- · FCA Codes of Practice.

-- Tax legislation.
+- · Tax legislation.

 - · Pensions legislation.

-In carrying out its delegated responsibilities the Remuneration Committee receives advice on remuneration, tax, accounting and regulatory issues from external advisors and internally from both the Human Resources, Risk, Compliance and Finance functions.
-In addition, other relevant persons who may advise the committee include the Co-Chief Executive Officers, the Chief Financial Officer, the Chairman of the NCP Board and other executive directors of the NCP Board as deemed appropriate.
+In carrying out its delegated responsibilities the Remuneration Committee receives advice on remuneration, tax, accounting and regulatory issues from external advisors and internally from both the Human Resources, Compliance and Finance functions.
+In addition, other relevant persons who may advise the committee include the Co-Chief Executive Officers, the Chief Financial Officer, and the Chairman of the NCP Board as deemed appropriate.
 The Remuneration Committee is responsible for setting the remuneration policy for executive directors and other senior executives in the business and no employee is permitted to participate in the discussions or decisions of the Committee in relation to his or her own remuneration.